mosheszweizer/bitcrypt/README.md

 # bitcrypt
-Encryption that hides text in pictures
+Encryption hides text in bitmap pictures

 Bitcrypt is easy to use.
 There are only two objectives.
 The first is to put some text into a picture.
 The second is to retrieve it.
 Thus, to operate the program, one needs a picture, some text to be encoded, and an encryption key.
 The steps are as follows: